 Access by car

-Approx. 10min westwards from either Yobitsugi or Horita exits of the Nagoya Expressway R3 Odaka Route.
+Approx. 10 min. west from either the Yobitsugi or Horita Exit on the Nagoya Expressway R3 Odaka Route.

 Share spot information with a smartphone